-The theme for October’s ADHD Awareness Month is Common Questions, Reliable Answers.
+The theme for 2020 ADHD Awareness Month was Common Questions, Reliable Answers.

 We have collected some of those questions and selected internationally-respected researchers and ADHD professionals to answer them.